Interpreting map-based $E$/$B$ spectral properties of CMB foregrounds: Verification of predictions and interpretability of the fields

+{Importantly, the two distinct notions of functional spectral complexity and spatial variability that we have introduced in Sec.~\ref{sec:relations_logtaylor_moments} are not independent.
+In this section, we will show that, even for a simple rigid-angle power law in $P$, non-zero higher-order spectral parameters can appear in any $E/B$-transformed field.
+This effect arises from the interplay between the non-local nature of the transform and the spatial variability of $\beta$, as described in more detail in Sec.~\ref{sec:spatial_beta}.}

-We now turn to the spectral properties of the various polarization fields introduced above.
-The full-sky maps of the complex log--Taylor coefficients for the \texttt{PySM s5} model around 10\,GHz are presented and briefly discussed in Appendix \ref{sec:log_taylor_pysm} (see Fig.~\ref{fig:all_fields_logtaylor_pysm}), in direct analogy with the toy-model case.
-Here, we focus instead on a quantitative characterization of these fields through the distributions of their spectral parameters.
-Fig.~\ref{fig:summary_spectral_s5} shows the corresponding pixel histograms, which we use to compare the spectral complexity induced by the \textit{E}/\textit{B} transform.
-The four panels display, respectively, the fitted spectral tilt $\beta_X$ (\textit{top-left}), the fitted curvature $\gamma_X$ (\textit{top-right}), the first derivative (\textit{wrt.} $s$) of the polarization angle $\psi'_X$ (\textit{bottom-left}), and the second derivative $\psi''_X$ (\textit{bottom-right}).
+The full-sky maps of the complex log--Taylor coefficients for the \texttt{PySM s5} model around 10\,GHz are presented in Appendix~\ref{sec:log_taylor_pysm} and briefly discussed there in analogy with the toy-model case (see Fig.~\ref{fig:all_fields_logtaylor_pysm}).
+Here, we focus instead on the pixel distributions of these parameters, shown in Fig.~\ref{fig:summary_spectral_s5}.
+This provides a compact way to quantify both the spatial variability of the fitted spectral parameters and the functional spectral complexity induced by the $\textit{E}/\textit{B}$ transforms.

+{Fig.~\ref{fig:summary_spectral_s5} contains four histograms.
+The top-left panel shows the fitted spectral tilt $\beta_X$, the top-right panel the fitted curvature $\gamma_X$, the bottom-left panel the first derivative of the polarization angle with respect to $s=\log(\nu/\nu_0)$, $\psi'_X$, and the bottom-right panel the second derivative, $\psi''_X$.
+The curves correspond to $X\in\{P,\ P_E,\ P_B,\ S,\ |E|,\ |B|\}$, with the $P$ curve also coinciding with the histograms obtained from $|Q|$ and $|U|$ in this model.
+In the $\gamma$, $\psi'$ and $\psi''$ panels, the vertical black line marks zero, which is the expected value for a rigid-angle power law.}